msovara/delft3d-intel-mpi-chpc/README.md

 Using Tmux inside an interactive session,

-# **Set script:** A bash file that sets the environment.
-It must be modified making it executable.
-It must be sourced.
+**The set script:** A bash file that sets the environment.
+The file needs to be made executable and sourced to apply the changes.
 ```
 #!/bin/bash